tjsullivan1/tjsullivan1.github.io/_posts/2018-07-27-evolving-single-server-ref-architecture.md

 - backend.tf: The same as described in my other documents.
 This file specifies to Terraform where to store the state and how to lock the state file.
 - main.tf: The static build of this architecture (e.g., the single server and single security group base resources) is put here.
 This file will not need to be modified by a developer if they copy from a different directory.
 - user-data.sh: This file is separate from Terraform, but is used at instance deployment for configuration purposes.
 - variables.tf: This file contains all of my variable data contained within a "locals" block.
-This is the only file that will need to be modified, and it will result in less chance of the refence architecture breaking.
+This is the only file that will need to be modified, and it will result in less chance of the reference architecture breaking.

 # The Locals